 In February 2016, the FTC settled a case with Taiwan-based computer hardware maker ASUSTeK Computer, Inc..
 The settlement came after ASUS failed to fix a number of critical security flaws in its routers.
 The issue also put hundreds of thousands of home networks and consumers at risk.

 The complaint also included charges against the ASUS cloud services that led to thousands of cloud-connected storage devices to be compromised and exposed personal data to the internet.

 One of the important points to the case, FTC alleges, is the failure of ASUS to notify their customers of the risk of unpatched router vulnerabilities nor did the company address the security flaws in a timely manner.

-Based on these lessons learned and settlement with the FTC, Oracle since changed its practices by notifying consumers during the Java SE update process if they have outdated versions of the software on their computer (and the risks of not removing older software) and gave consumers an option to uninstall the software.
+Based on these lessons learned and settlement with the FTC, Oracle since changed its practices.
+For instance, Oracle now notifies consumers during the Java SE update process if they have outdated versions of the software on their computer (and the risks of not removing older software).
+The company also gives consumers an option to uninstall the software.

 Each of these five functional areas of the Cybersecurity framework can help organizations with simple, yet powerful security best practices.